Skip to main content

 Figure \(\PageIndex{4}\): Soil pH

-This page titled 11.3: Soil Properties is shared under a CC BY-SA license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.3: Soil Properties is shared under a CC BY-SA license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?